dotmailer/dotmailer-magento-extension/README.md

 ## Bug fixes
  - Sync limits lowered to 5000 contacts and 200 orders.
- - Review is submited before it's approved.
+ - Review is submitted before it's approved.
  - Abandoned Carts triggered from the "LAST_QUOTE_ID".

 # V3.3.0